SA Woman Turns R1.4k NSFAS Allowance Into a Thriving Business

 "I spent years growing the brand and sacrificing a "young and vibrant" varsity experience to start up my business.
 I had very few friends because I didn't have time to work and study, and I couldn't go home during our school holidays because I always had to work.
 It was really hard managing two full-time opportunities, but I always look back and remain grateful because, wow, look at me today," she says.

-Because she struggled to get bursaries after passing her matric with five distinctions and a 90% average, she saw how difficult it was to get sponsors. @naledidikotla1 decided to start a company that applies for students to national universities, bursaries, and scholarships nationally and internationally so that they don't have to.
-Which has changed the lives of many individuals since its establishment in 2019.
+Because she struggled to get bursaries after passing her matric with five distinctions and a 90% average, she saw how difficult it was to get sponsors.
+Naledi decided to start a company that applies for students to national universities, bursaries, and scholarships nationally and internationally so that they don't have to on their own, which has changed the lives of many individuals since its establishment in 2019.

 Atlegang Growth SA's plans

-@naledidikotla1 plans to become the biggest youth opportunity-based company in South Africa.
+Dikotla said she had plans for her business to become the biggest youth opportunity-based company in South Africa.
 The young lady shared that they plan to target and assist learners from all nine provinces,

 "We dream of doing so much more and expanding within the international market.
 We are already offering international university applications and have managed to secure partnerships in over 10 countries for over 260 international institutions in the UK, USA, and other countries."